 How to Enable HTTP2 Protocol Support?

 Open your Nginx configuration file and lookup for the additional rules added by Certbot.
-It should look like below:
+It should look like the below:

 listen [::]:443 ssl ipv6only=on; # managed by Certbot listen 443 ssl; # managed by Certbot